-Another possible determinant for the effectiveness of MPPs might be the level of overall financial development of countries.
-Based on average values of the index developed by Svirydzenka (2016) that captures several dimensions of financial development for the analyzed period, we differentiate countries by their relative financial development, with Czechia, Estonia, Hungary, Poland and Slovenia belonging to the financially more developed group, i.e. with "higher" financial development.
-The first and second columns in Figure 4 show impulse responses for these country groups.
+Another possible determinant for the effectiveness of MPPs is the level of overall financial development of countries.
+Based on average values of the index developed by Svirydzenka (2016) that captures several dimensions of financial development for the analyzed period, we differentiate countries by their relative financial development, with Czechia, Estonia, Hungary, Poland and Slovenia belonging to the financially more developed group, i.e. with "high" financial development.
+The third and fourth columns in Figure 4 show impulse responses for these country groups.
 The insignificant impact of MPPs on credit growth in financially more developed countries, together with the significant decrease for financially less developed countries, is in line with previous results (Kim and Mehrotra, 2022).
-These differences likely stem from the complicated enforcement of MPPs in economies with more complex financial systems and a large shadow banking economy.
+These differences likely stem from the complicated enforcement of MPPs in economies with more complex financial systems and a larger shadow banking economy (Hodula and Ngo, 2024).
 However, other studies have found significant negative effects on credit growth in advanced economies (see Richter et al., 2019; Fernandez-Gallardo, 2023), implying that the degree of financial development might not correlate perfectly with economic development.
-Turning to the reactions of capital inflows there are also stark differences.
-For CAP inflows there is a slight reduction of inflow levels in financially more developed countries while there is no significant effect, but an upwards tendency, for economies with less developed financial systems.
-A similar but more pronounced pattern emerges for OI inflows.
-Here, influxes are significantly lower for countries with a higher level of financial development on impact and an extended period of time following a tightening MPP shock.
-On the other hand, these flows are elevated in countries with a less developed financial system.
-These results could reflect that for the latter type of countries, MPPs are perceived as being advantageous to the resilience of the financial system by foreign investors and thus lead to higher capital inflows.
-For countries that are already financially more developed this effect seems to be absent.
-We investigate alternative measures for the financial development of countries in Appendix F.2, including the debt-to-GDP ratio and the subindex for the depth of financial institutions from Svirydzenka (2016).
+Turning to the reactions of capital inflows there are also substantial differences.
+For CAP inflows there is a slight reduction of inflow levels in financially more developed countries while there is an upwards tendency, only marginally significant, for economies with less developed financial systems within the first year after a MPP tightening that is followed by slight reductions after about two years.
+A similar pattern with more pronounced reductions in the medium-term horizon emerges for OI inflows.
+Whereas there is no significant reaction for countries with a higher level of financial development, OI inflows reduce in countries with a less developed financial system after seven to eight quarters.
+These results can be reconciled with recent findings that increased regulatory quality is an important determinant for the investment decision of investors (Boonman, 2023).
+MPPs might be perceived as being advantageous to the resilience of the financial system and can lead to higher portfolio investment inflows, that are part of CAP inflows.
+The reduction ar later horizons might again be due to the pronounced decrease in credit extension, reverberating into lower refinancing needs of foreign-owned subsidiaries from their parent banks.
+For countries that are already financially more developed this effect seems to be absent, potentially as the perception of the regulatory quality is higher a priori and additional measures reduce the attractiveness for investors.
+We investigate alternative measures for the financial development of countries in Appendix F.2, including the private debt-to-GDP ratio and the subindex for the depth of financial institutions from Svirydzenka (2016).
 Figure F.2 shows that results are qualitatively similar.
-Countries with lower private debt levels and less deep financial institutions show larger reduction in credit growth and capital inflows.
+Countries with lower private debt levels and shallower financial institutions show larger reduction in credit growth, consistent with previous studies (Kim and Mehrotra, 2022).
+For capital flows, a tightening macropudential shock leads to slight delayed decreases in capital inflows, more pronounced so for OI inflows, potentially due to the lower credit demand.

-The degree of financial openness of an economy is another aspect that might be influencing the reaction of macrofinancial variables to a tightening MPP shock, especially so for cross-border capital flows.
+The degree of financial openness of an economy is another aspect that might be influencing the reaction of macrofinancial variables to a tightening MPP shock, especially so for cross-border capital flows (Giraldo et al., 2024).
 Two measures that can be considered for this aspect, among others, are the degree of external indebtedness and the share of loans extended to the private sector denominated in foreign currencies.